SPEAR3-ML/teeport-frontend/README.md

 REACT_APP_BASENAME=/
 ```

-Where `{IP}` should be replaced by the LAN IP of the Teeport backend service you just setup, typically something like `10.0.0.172`.
+Where `{IP}` should be replaced by the LAN IP of the Teeport backend service you run, typically something like `10.0.0.172`.
 You can check it with `ifconfig` on Mac/Linux or `ipconfig` on Windows.

 Then in the subdir `server`, create a file named `.env` with the content below: